realestate-com-au/pact-jvm-provider-spring-mvc/README.md

 The content of `@ProviderState` should be exactly the same as one of the provider state in the pact JSON file, otherwise an error will be thrown.

+### uriPathEq

+You can use the `uriPathEq` exposed by object `PactRunner` to check if two URIs path equal to each other without the host part, which may be useful when writing mocking methods.

+Say: `http://aaa.com:8888/hello/world` are equal to `https://bbb.com:9999/hello/world` with `uriPathEq`

 Run the test
 ------------